gasp-xyz/mangata-blog/_blog/2021-08-01-miner-extractable-value-the-biggest-thorn-in-defi.markdown

 So stay tuned.
 Solutions are well underway.

-Shoutouts to [@uPeterKris](https://twitter.com/uPeterKris) who assisted in writing and editing this piece
+Shoutouts to [@uPeterKris](https://twitter.com/uPeterKris), co-founder of Mangata, who assisted in writing and editing this piece